PierreG25/Spot-analysis/README.md

 ### Merit Order Effect (MOE)

 The main price drivers of the day-ahead market are identified, but their quantitative influence on prices needs to be measured.
-To achieve this, we apply Ordinary Least Squares (OLS) regression, which allows us to estimate how different generation sources affect electricity prices
+To achieve this, we apply Ordinary Least Squares (OLS) regression, which allows us to estimate how different generation sources affect electricity prices.

 First chart, specific MOE:
 To assess the price impact of additional renewable energy, we model the electricity price with the following equation: